Online meetings: Facilitation techniques and practical tips & tricks

 - Collaboration tool – this is maybe the trickiest choice.
 Ideally, it should cover a variety of use cases and be simple enough for everyone to join as a guest.
 The trade-off with tools with wide application specter is they do not give you as much structure and options as you would get with specialized tools.
 For example, there are several really good retrospective solutions that are good just for (surprise, surprise) retrospectives.
 This means you need maybe 3-4 tools in total to cover all your needs and some additional overhead needed to teach the clients how to use them which can result in frustration.
 Try to pick 1-2 tools and stick with them to avoid confusion.

 - Messaging tool – really any will do as long as you manage to keep track of all your messaging channels.
 Try to agree on naming rules for each group.
 Also, to avoid accidentally typing something to a client we actually recommend using different tools for communication with the client and between ourselves.
 You never know when a few words typed in the wrong group will cause a snowball effect 🙂

 Regardless of what tools you are using, always (!!!) have a backup solution.
 Keep it simple.
 If everything else fails hopefully tools like google sheets will work, giving you enough structure and typing space where everybody can share their ideas.

-So what is my pick tool wise?
+So what is my pick tool-wise?

 In CROZ we decided to leave it up to each department since everybody had some solution that already worked.
 If it is not broken do not try to fix it.
-On the other hand, it is of course encouraged to share experience and best practices.
+On the other hand, it is of course encouraged to share experiences and best practices.

 I hope this article gave you at least one idea on how to improve your video conferencing experience.
 And of course, please share your best practices and experience in the comments.